Increase Non-dues Revenue with Interactive and Competency Based elearning

 • More non-dues revenue is generated due to higher enrollment rates caused by tailored programs.

-When competency-based education is used in online programs, both associations and their members benefit.
+When competency-based education is used in online programs, both organizations and their members benefit.

 • Specified learning allows members to earn certifications or credentials in specific fields.

-• Focused learning enables quicker mastery over more current and applicable material.
+• Focused learning enables quicker mastery of more current and applicable material.

-• Associations earn more non-dues revenue due to their increasingly varied and program-specific catalogs.
+• Organizations earn more non-dues revenue due to their increasingly varied and program-specific catalogs.

-• Competencies in most professions are readily defined, which makes for easier course development.
+• Competencies in most professions are readily defined, which makes course development easier.

 • Competency-specific modules double as refreshment courses and reminders for experienced practitioners.

-• Knowledge reinforcement tests are powerful tools for measuring in-house applicant or trainee aptitude levels.
+• Knowledge reinforcement tests are powerful tools for measuring program aptitude levels.

 Next Steps for Competency-Based Online Programs

-As associations continue to define and build competency maps, competency-based online programs will steadily improve.
+As organizations continue to define and build competency maps, competency-based online programs will steadily improve.
 However, online programs must ensure that they meet the following requirements:

 • Learners must be able to absorb and apply their learning.

-• Learning objectives must be identifiable and job-specific.
+• Learning objectives must be identifiable and profession-specific.

 • Learning must be engaging and immersive for modern learners.